MX (newspaper): Closure

 On 28 May 2015, News Corp announced that the newspaper was closing down.
 The final edition was printed on 12 June 2015, and the corresponding mobile app was also closed down.

 Revival

 In 2018 mX was briefly revived in Melbourne as part of a promotion by Carlton & United Breweries.
 Published on four consecutive Wednesdays from 26 September, it was only available at Flinders Street, Flagstaff, Melbourne Central, Richmond and Southern Cross stations.
+The same stunt was pulled again in 2024, this time to promote the Rising arts festival.
+Two issues were distributed to 60,000 city workers at key train stations in the Melbourne central business district.